Share on your favorite

 Winding Tool - A tool used to wrap vertical threads for weaving.

-亜 means "sub-, inferior, second to, asia."
+亜 means "sub-, asia, second."

-Subordinate - Used to refer to a lower level unit in the basic unit of biological classification such as phylum, class, order, family, genus, and species.
+Subordinate - A lower level unit in the basic unit of biological classification such as phylum, class, order, family, genus, and species.

 Winding Tool - A tool used to wrap vertical threads for weaving.

-娃 means "beautiful."
+娃 means "beautiful, beauty."

 Gorgeous - Very beautiful and attractive.